Henry Marsh was born on New Year’s Day 1858 ‘within the sound of bow bells’, at Wandsworth, south-west of London.

 The broad-gauge railway linking Adelaide and Melbourne had just been completed and the family travelled to Adelaide in the first or second train to go through.

-Before Federation of the Australian States, Victoria and South Australia were sovereign independent states.
+Before the Federation of the Australian colonies, Victoria and South Australia were sovereign independent entities.
 Customs clearance was required at the then border town of Serviceton.
 The station also provided for engine maintenance, refreshments and overnight accommodation: the journey took two days.

 The next post will take up their story in Adelaide.